zeroc-ice/ice/cpp/demo/Glacier2/winrt/chat/README.txt

-This demo demonstrates the use of a Glacier2 session helpers and how to create a graphical client for the simple chat server.
+This demo demonstrates the use of Glacier2 session helpers and how to create a graphical client for the simple chat server.

 First follow the instructions from the C++ Glacier2 chat demo README to start the server and the Glacier2 router.